RyllMartin/FXIII_ROTEM/README.md

 # FXIII_ROTEM

-USE/RE-USE: Please cites this code/repository accordingly!
+USE/RE-USE: If you would like to use this visualization, please cite this code/repository accordingly, thank you!

 Code for the heatmap-like visualizations (including statistics) first used describing/comparing the ROTEM changes after FXIII supplementation after major cardiac surgery